UK ANCESTRY VISA

 An important part of any UK Ancestry visa application is establishing that the applicant has a UK born grandparent.

 The grandparent must have been born in the UK (which includes the Channel Islands and the Isle of Man), in what is now known as the Republic of Ireland provided that the grandparent was born there before 31 March 1922 or on a British registered ship or aircraft.
-Birth in a British colony or a military base overseas (Akrotiri, for example) will not be acceptable for the purposes of a UK Ancestry visa application.
+Birth in a British colony or a military base overseas (Akrotiri, for example) will not be acceptable.

 UK Ancestry following adoption and birth outside marriage